-Mail: All residential students are assigned a mailbox through the Campus Service Center, located in the basement of the Student Union.
+Mail: All residential students are assigned a mailbox through the College Union Office, located in the basement of the College Union.
 Mail will not be delivered to apartments.

-Maintenance: All maintenance concerns should be addressed with the Resident Assistant immediately.
+Maintenance: All maintenance concerns should be addressed with the Graduate Assistant immediately.

-Microwaves: Each apartment is only permitted to have one microwave.
+Microwaves: Each apartment/house is only permitted to have one microwave.

 Occupancy: Contracts for the house are for the full academic year only.
 Full occupancy must be maintained by eligible residents for the full academic year.